Veeva and Privacy Shield

 Requirement to disclose

-Veeva may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+Veeva may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.